cpimenta/Acoustic-scattering/README.md

 ## SET UP

-All integral equations is implemented in fortran and wrapped to python.
+The boundary integral equations are implemented in fortran and wrapped to python.
 Use f2py to create a module from fortran and use in python.
-The files betas.txt and modes.txt is an example of a modal basis for a clamped plate at leading edge and free at trailing edge.
-Different geometries and boundary conditions can be used in the code.
+The files 'betas.txt' and 'modes.txt' are examples of a modal basis for a plate clamped at the leading edge and free at the trailing edge.
+Other boundary conditions can be used in the code.